mfuglum/kybfarm/README.md

 - **Purpose:** Host Python scripts for data processing, modeling, and control.
 - **Implementation:** Uses the AppDaemon Docker Image.
 - **Configuration:**
+  - Port: 5050
   - Scripts can access sensor data from InfluxDB, communicate via MQTT, and interact directly with entities in Home Assistant.

 ## Configuration Generator: `config_generator`
 - **Purpose:** Implement Architecture as Code by generating configuration files with parameters from the environment file.
 - **Implementation:** Executes in a container.
-It replaces placeholder values in the Home Assistant and AppDaemon configuration templates with actual parameters from the `.env` file.
+It replaces placeholder values in the Home Assistant and AppDaemon configuration templates with actual parameters from the `.env` file using Jinja2.
 - **Configuration:**
   - The YAML file for Docker Compose mounts relevant Home Assistant and AppDaemon directories so that configuration can be written from this container.
 - **Usage:**
-  - Add your configuration templates to the `config_generator/` directory.
+  - Add or extend configuration templates in the `config_generator/` directory.
   - Ensure the placeholders in the templates match the variable names in the `.env` file.
   - The `config_generator` container will automatically generate the final configuration files on startup if provided with the appropriate location.